-"Significant Noncompliance" means any instance of noncompliance by any person exhibiting any of the following: (i) chronic violations of wastewater Discharge limits, defined here as those in which 66 percent or more of all of the measurements taken for the same pollutant parameter during a 6-month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement, including instantaneous limits, as defined by 40 CFR 403.3(1); (ii) Technical Review Criteria (TRC) violations (Acute violations), defined here as those in which 33 percent or more of all of the measurements taken for the same pollutant parameter during a 6-month period equal or exceed the product of the numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR 403.3(1) multiplied by the applicable TRC (TRC=1.4 for BOD, TSS, fats, oils, and greases, and 1.2 for all other pollutants except pH); (iii) any violation of an effluent discharge standard or prohibition which causes or contributes to pass-through or interference, the imminent threat of fire, explosion or other damage to the sewerage system, imminent endangerment to human health or the environment or which results in the District exercising its emergency authority to halt such violation; (iv) failure to submit a completed and certified report within 45 calendar days of a report due date; (v) failure to meet, within 90 calendar days after the schedule date, a compliance milestone date or final compliance date contained in a compliance schedule or Discharge Authorization; (vi) failure to provide access to the industrial user's premises to representatives of the District for the purposes of inspection and sampling; (vii) failure to comply with the spill containment and notification requirements regarding spills, malfunctions, bypasses, and slug loadings contained in Article V, Sections 4 and 15 or this Ordinance; (viii) failure to report any instance of noncompliance of which the person becomes aware by self-monitoring, as required under Article V, Section 8 of this Ordinance; or (ix) noncompliance with any of the terms or conditions of the Ordinance, upon the determination of the Executive Director.
+"Significant Noncompliance" means any instance of noncompliance by any person exhibiting any of the following: (i) chronic violations of wastewater Discharge limits. defined here as those in which 66 percent or more of all of the measurements taken for the same pollutant parameter during a 6-month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement, including instantaneous limits, as defined by 40 CFR 403.3(I); (ii) Technical Review Criteria (TRC) violations (Acute violations), defined here as those in which 33 percent or more of all of the measurements taken for the same pollutant parameter during a 6-month period equal or exceed the product of the numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR 403.3(I) multiplied by the applicable TRC (TRC=1.4 for BOD, TSS, fats, oils, and greases, and 1.2 for all other pollutants except pH; which will have a TRC of less than 3.5 units or greater than 11.5 units); (iii) any single effluent discharge analysis that exceeds the product of the maximum daily limit multiplied by 5.0 or if pH falls below 3.0 or above 12.0; (iv) any violation of an effluent discharge standard or prohibition which causes or contributes to pass-through or interference, the imminent threat of fire, explosion or other damage to the sewerage system, imminent endangerment to human health or the environment or which results in the District exercising its emergency authority to halt such violation; (v) failure to submit a completed and certified report within 45 calendar days of a report due date; (vi) failure to meet, within 90 calendar days after the schedule date, a compliance milestone date or final compliance date contained in a compliance schedule or Discharge Authorization; (vii) failure to provide access to the industrial user's premises to representatives of the District for the purposes of inspection and sampling; (viii) failure to comply with the spill containment and notification requirements regarding spills, malfunctions, bypasses, and slug loadings contained in Article V, Sections 4 and 15 or this Ordinance; (ix) failure to report any instance of noncompliance of which the person becomes aware by self-monitoring, as required under Article V, Section 8 of this Ordinance; or (x) noncompliance with any of the terms or conditions of the Ordinance, upon the determination of the Executive Director.

 "Sludge" means liquid and precipitated or suspended solid material therein contained, generated from the treatment of water, sewage, industrial waste or other wastes.

-"Slug Discharge" means any discharge of a nonroutine, episodic nature, including but not limited to an accidental spill or non-customary batch Discharge, which has a reasonable potential to cause interference, pass-through, or in any other way to cause a violation of the District's regulations, local limits or Permit conditions.
+"Slug Discharge" means any discharge of a non-routine, episodic nature, including but not limited to an accidental spill or non-customary batch Discharge, which has a reasonable potential to cause interference, passthrough, or in any other way to cause a violation of the District's regulations, local limits or Permit conditions.